baddoo/unsteady-porous-aerofoils/README.md

 # Unsteady porous aerofoils

-This repository contains the codes used to generate the results in the paper ["Unsteady aerodynamics of porous aerofoils"](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/abs/unsteady-aerodynamics-of-porous-aerofoils/9F7A28838D1EEB585B73E127164DCBA5) by Baddoo, Hajian and Jaworski.
+This repository contains the codes used to generate the results in the paper ["Unsteady aerodynamics of porous aerofoils"](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/abs/unsteady-aerodynamics-of-porous-aerofoils/9F7A28838D1EEB585B73E127164DCBA5) by Baddoo, Hajian and Jaworski in the Journal of Fluid Mechanics.

 <p align="center">
 <img src="figure.png" width="800">